DhanukaStar/testrepo/README.md

 # testrepo
-This repository is created for my IBM Data Science Certificate
+This repository is created for my IBM Data Science Certificate Cource